Balanced routing of random calls: Saturated links and failure probability

-In this section we give upper and lower bounds on the failure probability of a call, upper and lower bounds on the total number of calls for a node $v$, and upper bounds on the number of saturated links incident on $v$ over long periods of time.
+In this section we give lemmas specific to the network setting.
+We give upper and lower bounds on the conditional blocking probability of a call, upper and lower bounds on the total number of active calls for a node $v$, and upper bounds on the number of saturated links incident on~$v$ over long periods of time.
 All the results are valid for any GDAR algorithm.